Tensorium: A Zero-Premine Proof-of-Work Blockchain Secured by TensorHash v1

 1.1 Motivation

-Tensorium is built to address this: a clean, open PoW chain where GPU miners are first-class participants from mainnet launch, the emission schedule is transparent and non-inflationary, and the codebase is fully open-source with no premine beyond a declared founder allocation.
+Tensorium is built to address this: a clean, open PoW chain where GPU miners are first-class participants, the emission schedule is transparent and non-inflationary, and the codebase is fully open-source with zero premine and zero founder allocation โ every coin in existence is mined.

 1.2 Design Principles

 - Open source, always.
-All node, miner, and wallet code is published under an open license.
+All node, miner, and wallet code is published under an open license (Apache-2.0).

 - Self-custody.
 Users control their own keys.
 No custodial wallets.

 - Security before speed.
-Consensus rules are frozen before mainnet.
+Consensus rules were frozen before mainnet launch.
 No shortcuts.

 1.3 Scope of This Document

-This whitepaper covers the protocol design, consensus mechanism, tokenomics, and roadmap of the Tensorium network as of its public testnet launch.
-It is a living document and will be updated as the protocol evolves toward mainnet.
+This whitepaper covers the protocol design, consensus mechanism, tokenomics, and roadmap of the Tensorium network.
+Mainnet (tensorium-mainnet, TensorHash v1) is live.
+This is a living document and will be updated as the protocol evolves.

 2 System Architecture